Want to learn more about Angel Wings Trivia

 Angel Wings are part of the Araceae family - the same family as the Peace Lily.

 They can grow quite large, up to 30 inches (76 cm) tall, and each leaf can be as big as your hand!
-Additionally, their spread can be almost as wide as they are tall, so overall they make a striking accent plant in your home.
+Additionally, their spread can be almost as wide as they are tall, so they make a striking accent plant in your home.

-Angel Wings are treasured for their foliage, however, these paper-thin leaves can be quite sensitive.
+Angel Wings are treasured for their foliage, but these paper-thin leaves can be quite sensitive.
 They're not at all frost tolerant, so be sure to keep the temperatures warm and protect your plant from the winter chill.

 They also like bright, indirect light - too much harsh direct light can damage the leaves.

-Caladiums can come in a number of different colors and patterns depending on the specific variety.
+Caladiums come in a number of different colors and patterns depending on the specific variety.
 Colors include pinks, reds, whites and greens, and patterns can vary from veined or striped to mottled.

 Unfortunately, Angel Wings (and other Caladiums) are toxic to both humans and animals, so make sure to keep them out of reach of pets and children.